Course pages 2016–17 (still under preparation!)

 - Matrix Form Simultaneous Equations.
 Gaussian Elimination.
 Stability and pivoting improvements.
 Positive-definite.
 L/U and Cholesky decompositions.
 Doolittle/Crout method.

-- Efficient Implementation Chebychev orthogonal basis (for power series economisation) Practical implementation of scientific (trig/log) functions.
+- Efficient and Approximate Implementations A subset of the following topics will we be lectured/examinable as announced on the website: Chebychev orthogonal basis (for power series economisation) Practical implementation of scientific (trig/log) functions.
+Splines.
 Comparison of Taylor, Chebychev and Cordic.

 - Finite-Difference Time-Domain Simulation.
 Numerical simulation of SHM, charge/discharge, waves and other various examples (such as a Moniac Simulator).

-- Circuit/Flow Analysis.
+- Fluid Flow Analysis.
 Using a matrix representation of a linear flow circuit (water, electricity etc) to find steady state.
-Extensions for non-linear and time-varying branches as used by SPICE.
+Extensions for non-linear and time-varying branches (as used by SPICE).

-- Adaptive Methods and Custom Encodings A subset of the following topics will we be lectured.
-Details in handout.
-Arbitrary precision floating point, adaptive floating point, interval arithmetic.
+- Adaptive Methods and Custom Encodings A subset of the following topics will we be lectured/examinable as announced on the website: Arbitrary precision floating point, adaptive floating point, interval arithmetic.
 Rounding errors in PCM.
 Logarithmic and other non-linear representations.
 Their use in a-posteriori decision algorithms.
 Eg for rapid multiplication in Viterbi/Bayes and specialist ALUs (e.g. for low-density parity).
 Simulated Annealing.
 Non-linear spatial quantisation.

 At the end of the course students should